alondmnt/joplin-plugin-tag-navigator/README.md

 ### Table views

+- To enable table view, start by [saving a query](#saved-search-queries).
+Next, select `Tools --> Tag Navigator --> Toggle search results display in note` (or the corresponding toolbar button) until the saved query shows the property `"displayInNote": "table"` and a table appears.
 - Quickly add new entries to the table by clicking on `New table entry note` in the context menu, toolbar, or Tag Navigator menu.
-    - The new note will contain a front matter template with properties for each column.
+    - The new note will contain a [front matter](#front-matter-tags) template with properties for each column.
 - Tables can be customised using the following settings:
     - `Note view: Table view columns`: Set the default number of columns (most common ones) to display in the table view.
-    - `Note view: Table view notebook path`: Set to true to display the notebook path in the table view.
+    - `Search: Extract the full notebook path`: Enable this to display the notebook path in the table view, and to allow [filtering results](#filtering-results) by this path.
     - `Note view: Note view: Tag case in table view`: Set to "Title Case" / "lowercase".
 - Tables can be customised per note using the saved query, by adding an `options` field with any of the following properties:
     - `includeCols`